Switch (2011 film): Plot

 Finding herself once again with nowhere to go, Sophie calls Kourosh, who invites her to stay at his apartment.
 She tells him the whole story, and he appears sympathetic, but later she hears him on the phone and realises he is in league with Bénédicte.
 She manages to escape from the apartment, but Kourosh pursues her.
-During the chase, he falls from a balcony into the street and is killed.
+During the chase, he falls from a balcony into the street and dies.

 By now, Detective Forgeat has managed to piece everything together.
-When Sophie’s parents lived in Paris they were desperately hard up, and her father sold his sperm for extra cash.
+When Sophie's parents lived in Paris they were desperately hard up, and her father sold his sperm for extra cash.
 He thus unknowingly became the father of both Thomas and Bénédicte.
-Bénédicte, under an assumed name, took a job at the laboratory in question and discovered the true facts about her parentage.
+Bénédicte, under an assumed name, took a job at the laboratory in question and discovered the facts about her parentage.

-Sophie returns to Benedicte’s flat to look for clues, but Bénédicte is there and attacks her.
+Sophie returns to Bénédicte's flat to look for clues, but Bénédicte is there and attacks her.
 Sophie runs off and calls Forgeat, but she has been followed by Bénédicte, who overpowers her and knocks her out.

 When Sophie wakes, she is at the laboratory in chains.
-Bénédicte tells her that she had the worst childhood imaginable, with a mother who hated her, and when she found out who her biological father’s other children were, she decided to punish them for having been happy when she was not.
+Bénédicte tells her that she had the worst childhood imaginable, with a mother who hated her, and when she found out who her biological father's other children were, she decided to punish them for having been happy when she was not.
 Bénédicte had cosmetic surgery to look more like Sophie, and she employed Claire Marras, who was a computer expert, to create the Switch website.
-Claire also deleted the website afterwards, along with Sophie’s flight details.
-Benedicte is about to kill the hysterical Sophie when Forgeat and his men arrive and shoot Bénédicte dead.
+Claire also deleted the website afterwards, along with Sophie's flight details.
+Bénédicte is about to kill the hysterical Sophie when Forgeat and his men arrive and shoot Bénédicte dead.

 Forgeat comforts the traumatised Sophie, reassuring her that he knows everything and that she is finally safe.